 Complementary therapy may play an active role in your treatment of dystonia, and it is intended to be used in conjunction with traditional therapies.
 To avoid any interactions and potential problems, it is important to have open communication among all physicians and practitioners who are working with you.

 It is very important that any practitioners of complementary therapies who you consult are familiar with dystonia or willing to learn about it prior to treating you.
-DMRC Canada can provide materials to help you educate your healthcare professionals.
+DMRF Canada can provide materials to help you educate your healthcare professionals.